goyal-shivam/EarthExplorer-Downloader/README.md

 ### IMPORTANT UPDATE
-There was an update in the website layout of the EarthExplorer website, and therefore for those people who are executing "scrapy crawl data_downloader", this command will not work anymore.
-Download the revised-downloader.py file from earthexplorer/spiders directory and place it in the same directory in your local project.
-Now execute "scrapy crawl revised_data_downloader"
+There was an update in the website layout of the EarthExplorer website.
+Download the latest version of the program and the issue will be resolved.